Lodore Canyon Stargazing Trip

 Your Lodore Canyon river rafting trip will flow through Dinosaur National Monument, currently recognized by the National Park Service as a “Sanctuary of Natural Darkness.”
 On this trip, we will connect to ghosts of river-runners and canyon dwellers of the past, escape into deep-red cliffs and find exhilarating whitewater.
 During the day float through Whirlpool Canyon and at night peer into the Whirlpool Galaxy; after dinner the night comes alive as we turn our sights upwards to explore the Milky Way, see the Andromeda Galaxy, watch satellites and meteors, and learn constellations, both with binoculars and naked eyes.

-- Exciting Class III & IV white water
+- Exhilarating Class III & IV whitewater rapids

 One of the advantages of a river trip is the flexibility of the daily itinerary.
 It can vary widely from one trip to the next based on group desires, Mother Nature, and courtesy for other groups on the river.
 This typical itinerary illustrates a four-day trip through Lodore Canyon.

-Day 1: Meet party at headquarters in Vernal, Utah.
-Three-hour bus ride to Brown’s Park National Wildlife Refuge, the site of the put-in.
-Pass through the Gates of Lodore and encounter Upper and Lower Disaster Falls.
+Day One: Meet your party at our headquarters in Vernal, Utah.
+Take a three-hour van ride to Brown’s Park National Wildlife Refuge, the site of the put-in.
+Pass through the Gates of Lodore and encounter John Wesley Powell’s notoriously named Disaster Falls.

-Day 2: The “Gates” mark the beginning of High Desert country – the Colorado Plateau – and as the canyon narrows, more rapids emerge: Harp Falls, Triplet Falls, and Hell’s Half Mile.
-Hike at Powell’s Rippling Brook and Falls.
+Day Two: The “Gates” mark the beginning of High Desert country – the Colorado Plateau – in what is deemed an ecological transition-zone; a landscape teeming with wildlife.
+As the canyon narrows, more rapids emerge: Harp Falls, Triplet Falls, and Hell’s Half Mile.
+Hike at Rippling Brook and discover a secluded grotto.

-Day 4: Peaceful morning in Rainbow and Island Park areas before entering another massive gorge.
+Day Four: Peaceful morning in Island and Rainbow Park before entering another massive gorge.
 The Green’s powerful forces cut laterally through Split Mountain’s uplifted and colorful core.
 Rapids abound before the take out and a 35-minute ride back to Vernal.

 As mentioned earlier, this is a sample itinerary and should not be thought of as the trip you will experience.
 It is intended to give an idea of what the trip will be like.
 It could also be exactly what you do.
 Keep an open mind, be flexible, go with the flow, and enjoy!

 Beginning of the trip: Upon your arrival at Holiday River Expeditions headquarters (7:00 a.m., Mountain Time), we will issue your waterproof bags.
-You can buy any last minute items from our accessory’s store at this time (see check list of what to bring for a list of items you can find at our store).
+You can buy any last minute items from our accessory’s store at this time (see our packing check list for a list of items you can find at our store).
 We will then take a three-hour scenic van ride to the Gates of Lodore, where we will transfer to the boats.

 After the trip: We will disembark at Split Mountain Campground in Dinosaur National Monument near Jensen, Utah.
 From there we will transport you back to our headquarters in Vernal, Utah (35 minute van ride).
 Our expected time of arrival back at our headquarters is about 4:00 p.m.